gannjondal/fragm-examples/README.md

 The formulas will be part of the Examples folder of that distribution.

 ## Formula list
-_Will be added once there will be formulas here._
-_Details, parameter descriptions etc will be shared as part of the .frag files._
+_NOTE:  Details, parameter descriptions etc will be shared as part of the .frag files._
+- **NewtonVarPower.frag**
+  Pure Newton3D implementation for z^k-c=0 with configurable solution/inversion point
+- **NewtonVarPowerWithRotatedFold.frag**
+  Newton3D implementation for z^k-c=0 with configurable solution/inversion point
+  PLUS MB3D style rotated foldings before, and after the Newton calculations
+- **NewtonVarPowerWithRotatdFoldAndMenger.frag**
+  Main calculation is a Menger calculation.
+  Thought as pre-transforms:
+  + Newton3D implementation for z^k-c=0 with configurable solution/inversion point
+  + PLUS MB3D style rotated foldings before, and after the Newton calculations

 ## Disclaimer:
 At the begin the formulas will be tested on my box (currently a Windows 10 with an old AMD 280X card) - and sometimes nowhere else.
 I know that glsl code is highly dependent from the hardware, especially there are differences in impementation between the hardware producers.